 Check your personal loan rates by answering a few questions.
 It only takes two minutes and has no impact on your credit score.

-Payoff lends up to $40,000.
-Their loans are specifically intended for consolidating credit card debt and are limited to that purpose.
+Happy Money lends up to $40,000.
+Their Payoff Loan is specifically intended for consolidating credit card debt and are limited to that purpose.
 There are no prepayment fees.
 Your credit score will need to be over 640.

 Loan Matching Services